 In 2013, the Vatican Information Service announced: “Cardinal Jorge Mario Bergoglio, S. J., has been elected as Supreme Pontiff, the 265th successor of Peter.”
 The belief that Jesus started the Catholic church is based on apostolic succession – that a succession of Popes have descended from apostle Peter to the current Pope.
 Catholics believe all other churches cannot even be called ‘churches’ in the proper sense because they do not have this.

 The idea that Peter was “the first pope” from whom a dynasty of popes emerged has no support in the Bible.
-In the absence of Biblical evidences, Catholic apologists clutch at early church history, employing tricks to make it validate their position.
+In the absence of Biblical evidence, Catholic apologists clutch at early church history, employing tricks to make it validate their position.
 In a debate between Dave Hunt and Karl Keating titled, “Was the Early Church Catholic?”
-Mr Keating cited patristic works to support apostolic succession and papal primacy.
-Not surprisingly, his quotes were acontextual.
+Mr Keating cited patristic works to support apostolic succession and papal primacy but his quotes were out of context.
 Here are 2 examples:

 He said: “Clement, the 4th bishop of Rome, writing to the Corinthians in the year 96 said: ‘Our apostles appointed those who had already been mentioned and afterwards added the further provision that if they were to die, other approved men should succeed in their ministry.”

 This quote was taken is from 1 Clement 44 and he omitted a sentence:

 “Our apostles also knew, through our Lord Jesus Christ, and there would be strife on account of the office of the episcopate.
 For this reason, therefore, inasmuch as they had obtained a perfect fore-knowledge of this, they appointed those [ministers] already mentioned, and afterwards gave instructions, that when these should fall asleep, other approved men should succeed them in their ministry.”